-Homework (10%): There will be online homework assignments facilitated through a program called Chem101.
+Homework (8%): There will be online homework assignments facilitated through a program called Chem101.
 Homework is due on the date posted, and late assignments are penalized.
-Click through to Chem101 via Canvas.
+Clink through to Chem101 via Canvas.
 As we learn by doing, "practice makes perfect" and as exam questions may be similar to the homework, it is obviously to your advantage to take the homework seriously.
 Completing another student's online homework problems or other academic integrity violations is grounds for receiving a score of zero on ALL homework assignments for the quarter for all involved students.
-No late Hw submissions will be accepted, but the lowest Hw score will be dropped.